kloia/QA-DAY-KARATE/README.md

 # Running Tests

-1. It is run based on scenario or feature by pressing the green RUN button on the IDE.
+1. It can be run based on scenario or feature by pressing the green RUN button on the IDE.

-2. Scenarios determined on the JUnit runner are run again by pressing the green RUN button.
+2. Scenarios determined on the JUnit runner can be run again by pressing the green RUN button.

 3. `Running it via CLI by giving 'Runner class' and 'tagname'.